Ultimate Tennis Showdown: Format

 UTS matches use a different format in comparison to traditional rules, including matches being divided into timed quarters rather than sets, a 15-second shot clock for serves and the ability to take a coaching timeout once per-set, and "cards" — which allow players to affect the game (such as taking away the opponent's second serve).
+Until UTS 4, even if a player had a majority in quarters, all 4 quarters were played for averaging purposes.
+If two players are equal in the amount of quarters won, a 'sudden death' is played, where the first player to win two consecutive points wins the match.
+Introduced in UTS 4, players only have one serve per point, where lets are played; and 'KO Mode', where if a player is leading by 10 points in the quarter, it is declared over.

 The UTS also does not enforce a code of conduct.